Start Location — Calgary, Canada

 Instructor: Alex Mironyuk

-Come explore one of the most unusual, picturesque winter phenomenon which look like a real winter jewel - methane bubbles frozen into ice.
-Couple of Alberta's lakes turn to a spectacular winter wonderland that offers beautiful photo ops for the adventurous photographer.
+Come explore one of the most unusual, and picturesque winter phenomenon - methane bubbles frozen into ice.
+A Couple of Alberta's lakes turn to a spectacular winter wonderland that offers beautiful photo ops for an adventurous photographer.

-Keep in mind that the ideal weather condition for us to capture that bubbles beauty is about from -10°F to +10°F with some-kind strong wind.
-So you have to have a hardcore winter clothing with thermal under layers.
+Keep in mind that the ideal weather condition for us to capture the bubbles is about from -10°F to +10°F with some-sort of strong wind.
+So you have to have heavy duty winter apparel, with thermal under layers.

 Don't forget your telephoto lens - we will be in the area where elks, moose, and goats are common.